samhinshaw/metabridge_shiny/readme.md

   + One of the reactions lactate participates in (listed under the Reactions tab) is [EC 3.1.1.1](https://metacyc.org/META/NEW-IMAGE?type=REACTION&object=CARBOXYLESTERASE-RXN).
   + However, if you look up this reaction in a SmartTable of all reactions, the listed participants are: Carboxylates, Carboxylic-esters, Alcohols, WATER, PROTON.
   + Lactate is a Carboxylate, but we do not currently have that ontology accounted for in our system!
   + If we look back at the [Lactate](https://metacyc.org/compound?orgid=META&id=L-LACTATE#tab=ONT) entry in MetaCyc, we can find the annotation on the Ontology tab.
 However, this annotation is difficult to build in a SmartTable.
 It is technically possible, by selecting [Transform] -> [Ontology - parents of class], but this produces limited results.
-In the case of Lactate, it *only* provides us with 'L-2-hydroxyacids // Lactate'.
+In the case of Lactate, it *only* provides us with 'L-2-hydroxyacids' and 'Lactate'.
 This is compared to the rich and complex results we get on the compound's page, listed below:

 - an acid
   - all carboxy acids